swift-server/sswg/proposals/NNNN-vapor.md

 ## Package Description

-[Vapor](https://www.vapor.codes) is a framework for building server applications, APIS and backends in Swift.
+[Vapor](https://www.vapor.codes) is a framework for building server applications, APIs and backends in Swift.

 |  |  |
 |--|--|